We are NBO, jewellery design Kenya, photography by Kreks Carter

 It centres around a contemporary exploration of Kenya’s fashion value chain, through research, creative enterprise and storytelling.

-In collaboration with partners from the Kenyan and UK creative industries, the programme comprises of local industry mapping, alternative sustainable materials research, and creative enterprise support and incubation.
+In collaboration with partners from the Kenyan and UK creative industries, the programme comprises of local industry mapping, sustainable materials research, creative enterprise support and designer incubation.

 EXPLORING THE KENYAN FASHION ECOSYSTEM

 To assess the needs of the Kenyan fashion sector, the project will deliver three research pieces: a Needs Analysis report produced by East African Collective RW and independent UK research consultant Jan Miller; a case study on Uhuru Markets, one of Kenya’s oldest markets, developed in partnership with HEVA fund; and an analysis of the potential use for alternative fibres and raw materials, led by the Kenyan chapter of Fashion Revolutionaries.

 These reports will inform the British Council’s future Fashion programming.
 Executive summaries and recommendations will be shared with stakeholders in Kenya to support the local fashion sector’s policy and advocacy needs.

 POLICY AND ADVOCACY FOR SUSTAINABLE FUTURES

 The Fashion Revolution team in Kenya is identifying policy gaps in the fashion value chain that would benefit from sustainable practices.
 With our support, ITC SheTrades hosted a structured dialogue to bring together stakeholders and generate conversation around meaningful improvements and policy recommendations.